zhoupeihuang/react-native-website/docs/debugging.md

 npx react-native log-android
 ```

-You may also access these through `Debug → Open System Log...` in the iOS Simulator or by running `adb logcat *:S ReactNative:V ReactNativeJS:V` in a terminal while an Android app is running on a device or emulator.
+You may also access these through `Debug → Open System Log...` in the iOS Simulator or by running `adb logcat "*:S" ReactNative:V ReactNativeJS:V` in a terminal while an Android app is running on a device or emulator.

 > If you're using Create React Native App or Expo CLI, console logs already appear in the same terminal output as the bundler.